 Following on from the success of its creative lighting project within Golden Square, the organisation has overseen the installation of a series of lights that will illuminate the monument in an effort to highlight it to passers-by.
 The project, which has been carried out by Balfour Beatty Engineering Services on behalf of Aberdeen Inspired, aims to boost the area’s appeal to visitors as well as enhancing the city centre’s reputation as a safe and secure destination.

 As well as adding to the aesthetics of the area, creative lighting projects also have an important role to play in showcasing that specific area as a safe place to visit.
 Our work through the city’s Purple Flag accreditation has found that appropriate lighting is integral to the safety and security of people at night so it is important that we continue adding to the area’s lighting provision.

 The popularity of our creative lighting projects has been fantastic so far and we’re actively encouraging levy payers to come forward with any ideas for future projects.
 The Citadel and West End are just two locations that have already been mentioned but we’d be delighted to hear any thoughts on potential areas, buildings or landmarks that could benefit from this type of illumination.

-Creative lighting has been installed in Golden Square, aimed to enhance the square’s reputation as a popular and safe night time meeting point, the iconic 5th Duke of Gordon statue, alongside the surrounding trees, have been given a new lease of life.
+With thanks to Balmoral Group, creative lighting has been installed in Golden Square, aimed to enhance the square’s reputation as a popular and safe night time meeting point, the iconic 5th Duke of Gordon statue, alongside the surrounding trees, have been given a new lease of life.
 It is planned the new lights will be changed to reflect certain events and occasions, which for example could be seen as red adopted in support of Aberdeen FC and blue switched on for St Andrews Day.